-In communications work Jill has many years experience in implementing effective strategic communications plans specifically in the arenas of health and public health.
+Jill has many years of experience implementing effective strategic communications plans specifically in the arenas of health and public health.
 She specializes in working with groups to employ tools such as value proposition canvas; audience, value & systems mapping; storyboards; story arch; and operations plans to achieve collaborative strategic communication plans.

 Jill has worked for the American Cancer Society, Clackamas County, and the State of Oregon (most recently as the Health Promotion and Chronic Disease Section Policy Manager).
 Jill has also been on the board and President of the Susan G. Komen Breast Cancer Foundation, Oregon and SW Washington Affiliate.
 In 2010, Jill received the Maurine Neuberger Award for Distinguished Career Achievement in Tobacco Control.

 President: Robb has worked as a communication, political and organizational strategist.
 Much of his work has been focused in strategic communication, political feasibility, political campaign strategy, capacity building, focus group facilitation, and strategic planning with communities, organizations, and corporations.
 Robb's public health capacity building, training and policy work has taken him as far away as communities located on the Arctic Ocean and the Bering Sea!
 Robb is the organizer of the National Public Health - Marijuana Summit for the Rede Group.